Welcome to

 Support our LGBTQIA+ community

-Rainbow Mind is a collaborative service between Mind in the City, Hackney and Waltham Forest and Mind in Salford, aiming to tackle mental health issues for individuals within the LGBTQIA+ community.
+Rainbow Mind is a collaborative service between Mind in Salford and Mind in the City, Hackney and Waltham Forest, aiming to tackle mental health issues for individuals within the LGBTQIA+ community.

 A Message From Our Northern Hub Lead, Markus Greenwood